 One major thing we‘ve noticed is that point to point tours, like the Haute Route, can be stressful.
-As a result, the vibe is very different compared to the relaxed atmosphere of a tour like the Ortler, where you aren’t pressed to arrive at a certain place in a set number of days, so your only stress might be missing out on the lemon tort because you stayed out skiing late.
+As a result, the vibe is very different compared to the relaxed atmosphere of a tour like the Ortler, where you aren’t pressed to arrive at a certain place in a set number of days, so your only stress might be missing out on the lemon tort because you stayed out late skiing.

 Which tour is best for you?
 To help make this decision, we’ll introduce several of the Alps’ Grand Ski Tours in one list, and explain what makes each one special.
 We’ll even rate and rank them according to specific criteria to see which tour wins, at least by our standards.
 I have little doubt our list will draw criticism.
 Let’s look at the options…